Exploratory Data Analysis (EDA) with Python: Discovering Insights Before You Predict

 Clustering and Segmentation - Use unsupervised learning techniques like K-means clustering to group similar data points.
 This helps identify subgroups and behavioral patterns within the dataset.

-Frameworks and Libraries for Exploratory Data Analysis (EDA)
+Frameworks and Libraries for Exploratory Data Analysis (EDA) in Python

-Plotly – For interactive, browser-based data plots.
+Plotly – For interactive, browser-based plots that allow users to explore data dynamically.

-Skipping or rushing through EDA is like trying to write a book without understanding your characters.
 It’s during this exploratory phase that you gain the most intuition about the data — how clean or messy it is, what surprises it holds, and where you should focus your energy going forward.
 Whether you're building a model, creating dashboards, or simply trying to understand a dataset for business decisions, EDA lays the groundwork for everything that follows.

 Now that we've walked through the concepts and techniques of EDA, it's time to get our hands dirty.
 In the next section, we’ll demonstrate these principles in action using Python and some real-world data.